Looking for a Traditional Cannoli Recipe?

 I’ve told hubby repeatedly that I will be a cute grandmother, making cookies with her grandkids.
 His response: “Let’s get through raising children first.”

 Duly noted, hubs.

-This cannoli recipe is for the traditional fried ones.
-I replaced the egg in the recipe with almond butter and I think that it compliments the cookie in amazing ways.
+This Traditional Cannoli Recipe is for the traditional fried ones.
+I replaced the egg in the recipe with almond butter, and I think that it compliments the cookie in amazing ways.
 Alex Guarnaschelli from Food Network has a great recipe that already uses white wine, so I incorporated elements of her recipe into my own.

 These cannolis take AMAZING, just as good as their store-bought rivals!

 ***Note: One thing I didn’t think about previously was cannoli forms.
 You know, they just don’t magically make little tubes on their own?
 I bought mine on Amazon here.
 Also, I would prefer to use coconut oil for the frying because it is healthier, but it’s just too darn expensive.
 I chose to use canola oil.

 Traditional Cannoli with White Wine & Almond Butter RecipeCourse: Uncategorized

 1 T. + 2 tsp. coconut oil, softened

 Approximately 1 quart of canola oil, for frying

 3-4 inch circle cookie cutter, or jar